The Guide to Performance and Longevity

 - Freeze plugs and core plug leaks

-The RX7’s closed cooling system works like this, with each heat cycle coolant is discharged from the AST raising the coolant level in the recovery reservoir, then during the cool down cycle negative pressure (vacuum) continues to increase until it allows atmospheric pressure acting on coolant in the recovery reservoir to push open the pressure cap recovery valve, thereby refilling the AST.
+The RX-7’s closed cooling system works like this, with each heat cycle coolant is discharged from the AST raising the coolant level in the recovery reservoir, then during the cool down cycle negative pressure (vacuum) continues to increase until it allows atmospheric pressure acting on coolant in the recovery reservoir to push open the pressure cap recovery valve, thereby refilling the AST.
 If either cap is opened before the recovery cycle is complete it will probably be necessary to top off the coolant.

-5 The Cooling fans and relays are another common problem, there are four relays powering 2 fan motors for low through high speed operation.
+The cooling fans and relays are another common problem, there are four relays powering two fan motors for low through high speed operation.
 They are controlled by the fan switch, A/C and/or ECU.
-Most FD’s have the Cooling System Recall, it allows the fans to operate without the engine running via a control unit mounted behind the ECU; however, one of the recalls harnesses is located under the hood and has connectors that are not hermetically sealed.
-After getting wet a few times the connections can weaken then when the ECU request high speed fans, the voltage drops and the connectors overheat or melt preventing the fans from hi speed operation which can cause overheating.
-We commonly service and replace connectors, relays and motors.
+Most FD’s have the cooling system recall upgrade, it allows the fans to operate without the engine running via a control unit mounted behind the ECU, however, one of the recalls harnesses is located under the hood and has connectors that are not hermetically sealed.
+After getting wet a few times the connections can weaken then when the ECU requests high speed fans, the voltage drops and the connectors overheat or melt preventing the fans from high speed operation, which can cause overheating.
+We commonly service and replace the connectors, relays and motors.

-#2A Flaky Oil Gauge:
+Flaky Oil Gauge

-OEM Air Filter Box:
+OEM Air Filter Box

 In 1999 Mazda also corrected the problem by feeding the airbox from a passage behind the front license plate on the new nose design.

-#4 Ignition System, wires, coils & plugs
+Ignition system, wires, coils & plugs

-Coil harness routing RX7 FD:
+Coil harness routing

-Plug wire routing RX7 FD:
+Plug wire routing

-Looking at the trail 2 or rear coil, the plug wire should point rear to 3:00-4:00 curving around and down connecting to the rear top trail plug.
+Looking at the trailing #2 (rear coil), the plug wire should point rear to 3:00-4:00 curving around and down connecting to the rear top trail plug.
 It should keep some distance from the coil’s primary plug and harness.
-For FD leading plug wires, the coils top position connects #1 lead plug wire to front lower (lead) plug.The bottom coil position connects #2 lead plug wire to the rear lower (lead) plug.
+For the FD leading plug wires, the coils top position connects #1 lead plug wire to front lower (lead) plug.The bottom coil position connects #2 lead plug wire to the rear lower (lead) plug.

-#5 Sequential Turbo System testing, fixes & calibration
+Sequential turbo system testing, fixes & calibration

 Endurance road racing turbocharged rotary engines is a challenge to say the least.
 Our turbos seemed to be holding up well as long as we serviced them every two races, polished the turbine end of the shaft and maybe changed the bearing, otherwise after two races they would fail.
 We theorized such a simple device a shaft with two bearings should be much more reliable.
 Then after night practice for the Rolex 24 at Daytona we noticed even after 10 minutes idling the turbo was staying red hot.
 The instant the engine shut off the color would dull, After inspecting some failed units and doing research, we were confident that heat transfer from the turbine wheel into the bearing housing was causing the thin oil film to burn forming carbon, coking up the bearing and causing the failures.